AffineHRIS/AccountTracker/README.md

-# Reimbursement Tracker in Angular4 and Bootstrap 4
+# Accounts Tracker in Angular4 and Bootstrap 4

 Simple Dashboard Admin App built using Angular 4 and Bootstrap 4